The History of the Future

 Near that constellation is another red super-giant star, Canis Majoris.
 This is my third candidate.

-In Part 4 we ask, “Could Nostradamus have actually possessed an advanced scientific device, and helped to shape the changes he was predicting?”
+In Tool 4 we ask, “Could Nostradamus have actually possessed an advanced scientific device, and helped to shape the changes he was predicting?”
 Next time, in

 The History of the Future, Nostradamus: How Did He Do It?